rajfal/rajfal.github.io/_posts/2018-01-16-importing-CSV-data-into-Docker-Neo4j-container.md

   : - parameter neo4j:x.x.x refers to the version of Neo4j image you wish to run.
 If that version is not yet available in your local Docker repository, Docker will download it from the Docker Neo4j Repository[[^1]]
   : - publishing of the two ports, 7474 and 7687 will allow you to interact with the graph data via your [Neo4j Browser](http://localhost:7474)

-3. Find name of the currently running Neo4j container
+3. Find name of the currently running Neo4j container ++ How to import data into Neo4j using neo4j-shell
 ```bash
 sudo docker ps
 ```